geo-data/cesium-terrain-builder/README.md

   [`GDAL_CACHEMAX`](http://trac.osgeo.org/gdal/wiki/ConfigOptions#GDAL_CACHEMAX)
   environment variable should be set as high as your system supports it.

-* `terrain-build` will resample data from the source dataset when generating tilesets for the various zoom levels.
+* `ctb-tile` will resample data from the source dataset when generating tilesets for the various zoom levels.
 This can lead to performance issues and datatype overflows at lower zoom levels (e.g. level 0) when the source dataset is very large.
 To overcome this the tool can be used on the original dataset